mcleanGit/readmegen/README-instructions.md

 # 09 Node.js: Professional README Generator

-When creating an open source project on GitHub, it’s important to have a high-quality README for the app.
-This should include what the app is for, how to use the app, how to install it, how to report issues, and how to make contributions&mdash;this last part increases the likelihood that other developers will contribute to the success of the project.

-You can quickly and easily generate a README file by using a command-line application to generate one.
-This allows the project creator to devote more time working on the project.
+# Description
+This README serves as the guide to the application READMEGEN.
+READMEGEN is a command-line application that generates a professional README file based on user input.

-Your task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
-Review the [Guide to a Professional README](https://github.com/coding-boot-camp/potential-enigma/blob/master/readme-guide.md) as a reminder of everything that a high-quality, professional README should contain.
+The task of the assignment was to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer).
+It was useful to revfiew the [Guide to a Professional README](https://github.com/coding-boot-camp/potential-enigma/blob/master/readme-guide.md) as a reminder of best practice in high-quality professional README documents.

+As the application itself generates a README document, this README-instructions.md serves as a guide to its creation.
+More typical subdivisions of a README are found in the READMEGEN application.

-The application will be invoked by using the following command:
+The application is invoked by using the following command in the terminal:

 ```
 node index.js
 ```

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality.
-Revisit 2.2.4: Screencastify Tutorial in Module 2 of the **prework** as a refresher on how to record video from your computer.
-You’ll need to submit a link to the video **and** add it to the README of your project.

-Before you start, clone the [starter code](https://github.com/coding-boot-camp/potential-enigma).
+Here is the User Story associated with assignment and its acceptance criteria.

 ## User Story